Native Layer Developer Guides

 Learn more about developing DApps on the Native Layer:

-You can access the native layer using the or by .
+You can access the native layer using the RPC node provided by exSat or by running your own RPC node.

 Read data from contracts